MathVerg/WriteUp/Buckeye2022/FrogUniverse/Readme.md

 # Frog universe

-- Category : Misc
+- Category: Misc
-- Difficulty : easy
+- Difficulty: easy
-- Final point value : 477
+- Final point value: 477
-- Number of solves : 7
+- Number of solves: 7

 Every CTF has a remote algorithmics challenge, and I usuallly enjoy solving them.
 Though this one was tagged "easy", it turned out to be solved by only 7 teams out of 680...